-HIS 260(I,D) - Topics in History, 3-4 credit hoursPrerequisite(s): One 100-level history course A basic introduction to specific areas or fields of history.
+HIS 260(I,D) - Topics in History, 3-4 credit hours

+A basic introduction to specific areas or fields of history.

-HIS 2671 - Vietnam: Causes and Consequences, 3 credit hours
+HIS 267I - Vietnam: Causes and Consequences, 3 credit hours

 An in-depth, intensive study of the causes, impact and legacy of a seemingly endless struggle in Vietnam.
 Emphasizing the history and culture of Vietnam and utilizing lectures, readings, discussion and video material, the course will attempt to highlight the clash of cultures and sort out the blur of images which is the continuing legacy of Vietnam today.